marijnh/Eloquent-JavaScript/00_intro.md

 Some databases, such as MongoDB and CouchDB, use JavaScript as their scripting and query language.
-Several platforms for desktop and server programming, most notably the ((Node.js)) project (the subject of [Chapter ?](node)) provide an environment for programming JavaScript outside of the browser.
+Several platforms for desktop and server programming, most notably the ((Node.js)) project (the subject of [Chapter ?](node)), provide an environment for programming JavaScript outside of the browser.

 ## Code, and what to do with it

 {{index "reading code", "writing code"}}

-Code is the text that makes up programs.
-Most chapters in this book contain quite a lot of it.
+_Code_ is the text that makes up programs.
+Most chapters in this book contain quite a lot of code.
 I believe reading code and writing ((code)) are indispensable parts of ((learning)) to program.
 Try to not just glance over the examples—read them attentively and understand them.
 This may be slow and confusing at first, but I promise that you'll